What does a COPD diagnosis mean for my future?

 Will I die from COPD?

-Is it even worth quitting smoking?
+Is it worth quitting smoking?

-What symptoms should I monitor?
+What symptoms should I keep an eye on?

 What should I avoid if I have COPD?